 Mob Grazing Scotland

-We've got a small group together of 15 or so farmers, land managers and crofters who are interested in its potential to build soil carbon, improve animal health, reduce the costs of straw and winter feed and increase biodiversity.
-They are either already practising mob grazing or about to start.
+Soil Association Scotland has brought together a group of 16 farmers and crofters in a field lab to explore the potential of a new grazing system to build soil carbon, improve animal health and performance, reduce the costs of straw and winter feed and increase biodiversity.

 Mob grazing, sometimes referred to as holistic planned grazing, is a rotational grazing system with a high stocking density, regular moving of livestock (every 1-3 days depending on the season), and a long recovery period, leading to taller plants with deeper root systems, and greater sward resilience.

 Soil Association licensee Sam Parsons is estate manager at Balcaskie, a 1100 hectare mixed farm in Fife that’s in organic conversion.
 Balcaskie are in their third year of mob grazing and Sam says the system is transforming the farm.

 “Next year we’re going to be mob grazing the whole lot – that’s 350 cows!” he says.
 “It’s completely changed the way we manage our grassland and we’re looking at producing beef differently too.
 We’ve seen increased diversity in the grass, an increase in rooting structure and better drainage.
 We outwintered 25 cows this year and fattened a few outside and they were perfectly happy.
 Next year we’ll outwinter 80.”